desflan/Multi-Language-Bot/README.md

 # Multi-Language-Bot

-Chatbot which interacts with guests of a hotel and will answer your questions about hotel facilities & procedures.
+Chatbot which interacts with guests of a hotel to answer questions about hotel facilities & procedures.
 It can chat in 50+ languages, using LUIS.ai & Microsoft Translator API.

 Created using Microsoft BotFramework and Cognitive Services.